alfonsolcorcuera/Pewlett-Hackard-Analysis/README.md

    - Engineer: 9,285 employees to retire / 296 potential mentors = ~32 new employees to be trained per mentor
    - Staff: 7,636 employees to retire / 418 potential mentors = ~19 new employees to be trained per mentor

 Based on the former, it seems to be a very large shortage of potential mentors to train the new generation, specially at Senior Engineer and Senior Staff positions.
-Management will either increase the number of potential in-house mentors by training younger candidates or approach external parties that help them retrain the new employees.
+Management will either need to increase the number of potential in-house mentors by training younger candidates or approach external parties that help them retrain the new employees.
+Aggresive actions have to be taken soon.

 Below you find an image of our code and corresponding outputs that support the calculations used in the Summary.